OISF/suricata/doc/userguide/firewall/firewall-design.rst

 next table is ``app_filter``.

 In ``app_filter`` the per application layer states are all evaluated at least once.
-At each of these states an ``accept:hook`` required to progress to the next state.
+At each of these states an ``accept:hook`` is required to progress to the next state.
 When all available states have been accepted, the pipeline moves to the final table ``app_td`` (application layer threat detection).
 A ``drop`` in the ``app_filter`` table is immediate, however and ``accept`` is conditional on the verdict of the ``app_td`` table.